m4iyer/BIMM143_Project2/README.md

 # BIMM143_Project2
-Final version of Project 2 to be submitted for BIMM143
+Project 2D: Final version of Project 2 to be submitted for BIMM143

 ## Scientific Question
 Are mice such good animal models for diabetes because the insulin receptor substrate-1 gene (IRS1) is similar between mice and humans?